CurtisTD/CompressionProgram/README.md

 # CompressionProgram
 Independent Study - USF Spring 2020

-This program implements a few compression algorithms in c++.
+This program implements a few compression algorithms in C++.
 These algorithms can take in arbitrary data and attempt to compress the file size.
 The user can choose an algorithm and file to compress/decompress through the program.